Please note: This page will not display correctly in Internet Explorer or Google Chrome browsers. Please use Firefox or Safari instead. Thanks!

 - To switch between charts showing completion rate plotted against total enrollment, or length of course, or to view all the data as a table, click on the links above the chart.

-- How many students complete courses? - completion rates can approach 40% (and occasionally exceed it), although most MOOCs have completion rates of less than 13%.
+- How many students complete courses? - completion rates can approach 40% (and occasionally exceed it), the current average completion rate for MOOCs is approximately 15%.

 - Clicking on data points on the chart will display further details about each course, including a link to the data source.